ga4gh/vrs/docs/source/specification/terms_and_model/index.rst

   VR Id.
 * Ids MUST correspond 1:1 to object instances: An id refers to exactly one object, and an object has only one id.
 Therefore, equivalence of objects implies equivalence of ids, and vice versa.
-* Implementations MAY change ids at any time.
-Therefore, receiving systems SHOULD NOT persist Ids from remote sources.
 * The VR specification requires a canonical ordering (sorting) of Ids.
 Sorting a list of Ids MUST be performed using the C locale or, equivalently, by first encoding Ids as ASCII.